zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-config-script-execution/install-db19c-auto-config-script-execution.md

 ## Introduction

-During installation, certain operations must be performed by the `root` user.
-Starting with Oracle Database 19c, the Oracle Universal Installer includes the option to run configuration scripts automatically for you as the `root` user.
-You can also choose to run these scripts manually, like you do for an Oracle Database 18c installation.
+Certain operations must be performed by the `root` user when you install and configure an Oracle database.
+Starting with Oracle Database 19c, the Oracle Universal Installer includes an option to run configuration scripts automatically for you as the `root` user.
 Setting up permissions for configuration scripts to run without user intervention can simplify database installation and help avoid inadvertent permission errors.
+If you prefer, you can still choose to run the scripts manually, like you would do for an Oracle Database 18c installation.

 This lab shows you how to install Oracle Database 19c with the new option to run configuration scripts automatically.
 You also examine the response file and resulting container database (CDB) and pluggable database (PDB).

 Estimated Lab Time: 15 minutes